 It was certainly not easy, but hope emerged from the meeting.
 Which is a testament to the ability of Open Space meetings … Continue Reading ››

-Ken MacLeod is the greatest living Trotskyist libertarian cyberpunk science-fiction humorist, and there's a great interview with him here.
+Ken MacLeod is the greatest living Trotskyist libertarian cyberpunk science-fiction humorist, and there's a great interview with him here

 I've read most of his books, and they're excellent.
 My favourite detail is a company that's bought the ex-soviet nuclear arsenal, and use it to rent protection to countries that don't have nuclear … Continue Reading ››

 Af-flu-en-za n.
 1. The bloated, sluggish and unfulfilled feeling that results from efforts to keep up with the Joneses.
 2. An epidemic of stress, overwork, waste and indebtedness caused by dogged pursuit of the American Dream.
 3. An unsustainable addiction to economic growth.
 4. A television program

 Thor Pedersen, the danish minister of finance, is accused of owning a farm without living on it, even though danish law requires him to.
 He is being attacked relentlessly by both the opposition and the media.
 He's admitted to breaking the law, and promised not to do it anymore.